ScottClaessens/expectationsAMAs/data/study1/README.md

 - `empathy_baseline` - numeric, 1-7 Likert scale, response to the question "How
 empathic do you think this advisor is?" from Not At All (1) to Very Much (7), asked after participants saw the baseline dilemma
-- `competency_baseline` - numeric, 1-7 Likert scale, response to the question
+- `competence_baseline` - numeric, 1-7 Likert scale, response to the question
 "How competent do you think this advisor is?" from Not At All (1) to Very Much (7), asked after participants saw the baseline dilemma
 - `trust_overall` - numeric, 1-7 Likert scale, response to the question